We support the following modifiers through our search so that you can find what you’re looking for through quick specifications.

 Note: Proximity search on Onna does not take into account the order of the words in a sentence.
 For example, near:credit,3,agreement and near:agreement,3,credit will return the same results as they're both looking for sentences with 'agreement' and 'credit' within three words, regardless of the order.

-11. Is - search for elements that have attachments or archived in Onna
+11. Is - search for elements that have attachments,archived, or shared

-How it works: Use the “is:___” modfier in the following format “is:attachment” or “is:archived”.
+How it works: Use the “is:___” modifier in the following format “is:attachment”, “is:archived” or "is:shared".

-- "is:attachment" will search for elements that are attachments of others resources.
+"is:attachment" will search for elements that are attachments of other resources.
 This applies to email attachments or files that have been extracted from a zip.

 Looking for more ways to filter your searches in Onna?
 Check out our article on using filters for search.

-For searches where you can use boolean, wild card or search multiple terms with OR, check out our article on advanced search.
+For searches where you can use a boolean, wild card, or search multiple terms with OR, check out our article on advanced search.
+Wild card searching is only supported within advanced search.